The Ski Bum (film): Background

+Release

+The film opened at the Warfield Theatre in San Francisco but closed after one week.

 Reception

 Roger Greenspun of The New York Times wrote, "Almost everybody in 'The Ski Bum' is first rate, much too good for the material, with special honors to Joseph Mell as the ubiquitous Burt Stone and Lori Shelle as his emotionally mature daughter."
 Gene Siskel of the Chicago Tribune gave the film zero stars out of four and wrote that the young filmmakers "are moderately successful only when photographing snow.
 Each scene involving what they think is human interaction is either sick or sickly.
 The film's electronic music and many echo chamber sound effects (which signal trauma) end up being the equivalent of scratches on a blackboard."
-Variety wrote that the changes from the novel to the film were "mostly for the worst" and that there was "very little to say about the final cut, since film has so little to say itself."
+Har. of Variety wrote that the changes from the novel to the film were "mostly for the worst" and that there was "very little to say about the final cut, since film has so little to say itself."
 Jeanne Miller of The San Francisco Examiner called the film "an earnest, thoughtful, but ultimately unsuccessful attempt to portray the anguish of its existential hero, a primitive drifter hopelessly trapped in the externals of a materialistic society ... [the filmmakers] seem to view the corporate greed of this affluent society as an insidious poison that inevitably affects everyone it touches.
 Unfortunately, they were unable to translate their concept into fluid, moving or authoritative cinematic terms."